Nitrous oxide

-Nitrous oxide (dinitrogen oxide or dinitrogen monoxide), commonly known as laughing gas, nitrous, or nos, is a chemical compound, an oxide of nitrogen with the formula N_{2}O. At room temperature, it is a colourless non-flammable gas, and has a slightly sweet scent and taste.
+Nitrous oxide (dinitrogen oxide or dinitrogen monoxide), commonly known as laughing gas, nitrous, or factitious air, among others, is a chemical compound, an oxide of nitrogen with the formula N_{2}O. At room temperature, it is a colourless non-flammable gas, and has a slightly sweet scent and taste.
 At elevated temperatures, nitrous oxide is a powerful oxidiser similar to molecular oxygen.

-Nitrous oxide has significant medical uses, especially in surgery and dentistry, for its anaesthetic and pain-reducing effects.
-Its colloquial name, "laughing gas", coined by Humphry Davy, is due to the euphoric effects upon inhaling it, a property that has led to its recreational use as a dissociative anaesthetic.
-It is on the World Health Organization's List of Essential Medicines.
-It is also used as an oxidiser in rocket propellants, and in motor racing to increase the power output of engines.
+Nitrous oxide has significant medical uses, especially in surgery and dentistry, for its anaesthetic and pain-reducing effects, and it is on the World Health Organization's List of Essential Medicines.
+Its colloquial name, "laughing gas", coined by Humphry Davy, describes the euphoric effects upon inhaling it, which cause it to be used as a recreational drug inducing a brief "high".
+When abused chronically, it may cause neurological damage through inactivation of vitamin B12.
+It is also used as an oxidiser in rocket propellants and motor racing fuels, and as a frothing gas for whipped cream.